databio/pepatac/README.md

 **Option 2: Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

-## Running the pipeline
+## Usage

-You have options for running the pipeline.
-This is a looper-compatible pipeline, so you never need to interface with the pipeline directly, but you can if you want.
+You have two options for running the pipeline.

 ### Option 1: Running the pipeline script directly

-Just run `python pipelines/ATACseq.py -h` to see usage.
+To see the command-line options for usage, run `pipelines/ATACseq.py --help`.
+You can view the current help dialog in the [usage.md](usage.md) documentation file.
 You just need to pass a few command-line parameters to specify sample_name, reference genome, input files, etc. See example command in [cmd.sh](cmd.sh).

 ### Option 2: Running the pipeline through looper